Increase Happiness with Yoga - Aura Wellness Center

 increase happiness with yoga practiceBy Bhavan Kumar

 How can you increase happiness with yoga?
-Since yoga moved onto the world stage, asana, pranayama, meditation and other Yogic stress-reduction exercises have been studied as possible alternative treatments for mood-related disorders.
-However, the body of literature on the therapeutic benefits of yoga was rather limited until the Internet propelled it forward.
+Since yoga moved onto the world stage, asana, pranayama, meditation, and other Yogic stress-reduction exercises have been studied as possible alternative treatments for mood-related disorders.
+However, the body of literature on the therapeutic benefits of yoga was relatively limited until the Internet propelled it forward.

-The great thing about yoga is that it can be modified for people of all ages and athletic ability.
+The great thing about yoga is that it can be modified for people of all ages and athletic abilities.
 They can be both gentle and challenging.
-It is largely up to you.
+It is primarily up to you.
 There is a style to fit the needs of just about any individual.
 Hatha yoga is the most common practice style of yoga in the States.
-Hatha combines physical poses, which are known as asanas, with controlled breathing exercises and periods of meditation.
+Hatha combines physical poses, known as asanas, with controlled breathing exercises and periods of meditation.

 Yoga Basics

 Yoga is an exercise that combines the body and mind in an integrative approach to health.
-As we mentioned above, the asanas (poses) can be difficult poses that push your physical limits.
-There are also poses that have you just lying on the floor in silence.
-The silver lining is you cab increase happiness with yoga practice.
+As mentioned above, the asanas (poses) can be challenging poses that push your physical limits.
+Some poses have you just lying on the floor in silence.
+The silver lining is you can increase happiness with yoga practice.

 Breath control is a crucial component of practicing yoga.
 You’d be surprised by how poor your breath control may be.
-By controlling your inhalation and exhalation, you can be aware of the present moment and help calm the intrusive thoughts that attack your mental wellbeing.
+By controlling your inhalation and exhalation, you can be aware of the present moment and help calm the intrusive thoughts that attack your mental well-being.
 Meditation is another important aspect of yoga.
-Meditation helps clear your mind of any unwanted thoughts while working on your ability to be mindful.
+Meditation helps clear your mind of unwanted thoughts while working on being mindful.

 Yoga as Anxiety Relief